Childhood Obesity - Causes, Consequences & Prevention

 Is your child overweight?

 It’s sometimes hard to tell if a child is overweight, especially in the early stages of weight gain.
 Body mass index (BMI), a measure that uses height and weight, is a reliable way of telling if an adult is a healthy weight.
 But adult BMI charts don’t work for children when they’re growing – and they all grow at different rates.
 Also, it’s not unusual for children to carry bit of ‘puppy fat’ before they have a growth spurt.

-As it can be hard to tell if your child is overweight (or is at risk of becoming overweight), it‘s important to recognise the warning signs.
+As it can be hard to tell if your child is overweight (or is at risk of becoming overweight or obese), it‘s important to recognise the warning signs.
 Here are a few to look out for:

-They’re noticeably bigger than lots of children in their class
+They’re noticeably bigger than lots of children in their age group